Build a Powerful Engagement Experience for Your Visitors

 The Visitor and The Customer Journey

-The visitor’s journey begins on Google.
-They have intent.
+The visitor’s journey usually begins on Google and increasingly on ChatGPT.
+They’re actively searching for an engaging experience that will create some action, which only they know.
 They’re following a path to find a solution.
-They’re looking for a practical entry point, one they can comprehend, and then building their confidence.
-If your UVP or the goal is transparent, understandable, and inviting, they’ll continue their exploration.
+They’re looking for a practical entry point, one they can comprehend and be comfortable with, and then building their confidence to experience your solution.
+If your UVP or the goal is transparent, understandable, trustworthy and inviting, they’ll continue their exploration.

-The goal/solution must be apparent and clear in their terms or the conversation will end
+The goal/solution must be apparent and clear in their terms or the engagement will end

 What do the Lifestyle People Know?

-We can learn a lot about social media and blog engagement by studying the lifestyle bloggers.
+When it comes to engagement and emotional conversations, we might learn from lifestyle bloggers.
 They show us that connection can happen via simple things like a bowl of salad and a tasty dipping sauce.

 Practical, down to earth, visual, sensual, and people are what they’re all about.
-They focus on a consistent pain point of people – creating interesting, tasty and healthy meals.
+For example, some of them focus on a consistent pain point of people – creating interesting, tasty and healthy meals.
 The food begs a conversation in so many ways.
 But the focal point or goal is, “what’s in this and how do I make it?”
 The conversation is launched, yet a good blogger will be constantly interacting via Facebook and asking visitors what ingredients they like, how they categorize this food, what dietary issues visitors have, and what’s their favorite food.

 Prospect Engagement is Critical to Sales Conversion

 Customers don’t buy until they have a clear, positive feeling of confidence.
-So engagement is a process of creating that feeling of positive confidence.
-Engagement isn’t empty interaction and clicking, it’s purposeful movement like exploring, learning, assessing and deciding.
+So engagement is a process of creating that feeling of positive confidence (it’s actually self-esteem they’re wanting).
+Engagement isn’t empty interaction and clicking, it’s purposeful movement like exploring, learning, assessing and deciding so they can get the good feelings they’re after.

-Engagement builds emotion, buyer intent, and sales velocity.
+Your engaging content should build desire, conviction, purpose and intent, and eagerness to buy now.
 It’s the most important element in marketing yet very few business people want to know about it.
-It gets little respect even among marketers who are hard pressed to create an engagement plan or strategy, or to measure engagement performance.
+It gets little respect even among marketers who are hard-pressed to create an engagement plan or strategy, or to measure engagement performance.

 How to Improve Visitor Engagement